 Career and Employment Center

-The Career and Employment Center assists students with career exploration, resume writing and job interviewing skills.
-They also have a job posting site called Jobspeaker on their web page.
-You can visit the Career and Employment Center webpage for more information and resources.
+The Career and Employment Center assists students with career assessments and exploration, resume writing and job interviewing skills, career counseling, internship information, and more!
+They also use Jobspeaker platform to post employment opportunities within the surrounding Fresno area and hold job fairs each semester.
+Visit the Career and Employment Center webpage for more information and available resources.

 Disabled Students Program & Services (DSP&S)

 Dream Center staff provide information and academic counseling to new and continuing undocumented students.
+Students can receive assistance with Nonresident Tuition Exemption forms, Dream Act application for financial aid, scholarship information, and more.
 You can visit the Dream Center webpage for more information and resources.

 Financial Aid Office